restfulapi/restful-api/README.md

 The plugin relies heavily on convention-over-configuration.
 A request to a resource named 'things' will be delegated to the 'ThingService'.
 De-pluralization of the resource name happens automatically; it is also assumed that there is a unique ThingService that can be looked up in the grails application.

 ###Url Mapping
-To use the restful plugin, you need to configure your UrlMappings.groovy to route the requests to the controller:
+To use the restful plugin, you need to configure your UrlMappings.groovy to route the requests to the controller.

+**Important:parseRequest must be set to false; otherwise, grails will attempt to parse the request body and add values from it to the params object.
+The restful plugin is designed to pass any content from the body to the service layer via an extracted map, not the params object.**

     static mappings = {